wds4/pretty-good/README.md

 In the example shown below, your web of trust tells you which nostr clients are the best nostr clients!
 (Take note, this example is drawn from testnet.)

 <img src=".erb/img/listCuration1.png" width="100%" />

+Anyone can rate items on any list.
+For now, ratings consist of a simple thumbs up or down.
+More complex ratings will be forthcoming.

+Users can designate other users to be trusted curators.
+Again, for now, attestations are simple thumbs up or down.
+Attestations are designated to apply to a specified list (currently working) or to lists in general (in progress).

 <img src=".erb/img/listCuration2.png" width="100%" />

+One of the principle functions of the grapevine is to resist influence by sybil attacks or other bad actors.
+Multiple adjustable parameters are provided, some of which are depicted in the screenshots above, including the default user parameters which determine how much influence to allow for completely unvetted users.

+There is no universal arbiter of truth.
+Instead, all calculations are performed from the perspective of a given user, the "seed user."
+By default, the seed user is YOU, but different seed users can be selected, as depicted in the screenshot.

 ## the threaded tapestry model ##